junix27/HREP-USER-GUIDES/User Guide/Google SMTP Setup User's Guide.md

 5. Google will display a 16-character password - save this password as you'll need it for your configuration
 6. Click **Done**

-## Step 3: Configure Your Application
+## Step 3: Configure Your Application (For Developer/ Server Administrator)

 Navigate to your SYSTEM_FOLDER/src/ and update your `config.development.php` file with the following SMTP settings: